-Introducing the Global X AgTech & Food Innovation ETF (KROP)Preview
+Introducing the Global X AgTech & Food Innovation ETF (KROP)Listen

 On July 14th, 2021, we listed the Global X AgTech & Food Innovation ETF (KROP) on Nasdaq.
 KROP is designed to provide exposure to companies that are positioned to benefit from further advances in the fields of agricultural technology (“AgTech”) and Food Innovation.